gogela/nrf5-bme280-twi/README.md

+#modification of knuta/nrf5-bme280-twi driver
+- added pressure measurement
+- changed to FORCED mode (and waiting for read data instead of async)
+- fixed calibration bug (32 bit registers messed up negative calib. values)
+- no example provided, see the original knuta repo for temperature demo

+Original Readme:
 # A nRF5 TWI driver for the BME280 sensor

 This is a driver for the BME280 temperature, humidity and pressure sensor.
 It